DVLP-CMATERJU/RectiNet/README.md

 ### Generating data

-   For generating your own dataset, follow [this repository](https://github.com/XiyanLiu/AGUN)
+   For generating your own dataset, follow [this repository](https://github.com/XiyanLiu/AGUN).
+Do note, they use pkl to save the ground truth dense grid while I make use of npz.
+To get save arrays as npz, just change the way the grid is saved in the generation code.

 ### Note:
 - Please note that we used Matlab 2018b for implementing SSIM (Structural Similarity Index) and MS-SSIM ( Multi-Scale Structural Similarity Index) values.
 Matlab 2020a, however, uses a different SSIM implementation.
 Do take that into consideration while comparing your results with the values in our paper.